The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 The main reason is that you will be standing too high above the basin floor.

-Ngorongoro Crater rises about 600 meters above; that elevation is limited to our eyes.
+Ngorongoro Crater rises about 600 meters above the surrounding landscape; that elevation is limited to the eye.

-Your eyes can give the illusion that the mind is thinking the crater is empty, while it is filled with life.
+Your eyes can create the illusion that the mind believes the crater is empty, even though it is filled with life.

 Sometimes, standing at the rim, you can see small lakes and a few streams, marshlands, and forests.

-In reality, Ngorongoro Crater is teeming with giant and wild animals, including the big five.
+In reality, Ngorongoro Crater is teeming with large, wild animals, including the Big Five.

 About 22,000 to 30,000 large mammals live in the Ngorongoro Crater here in Tanzania.

-During descending time, it is where you get charmed by the magic of this amazing place on the planet.
+During descending time, it is where you get charmed by the magic of this fantastic place on the planet.

 The zig-zag road into the crater offers a welcome note for wildlife viewing in Tanzania.